prismskylabs/aws-snapper/README.md

 For more detailed procedure see [the Lambda instructions](LAMBDA.md).

-1. Create an IAM Role that can be assumed by AWS Lambda.
-Apply a policy to it similar to the example.
+1. IAM setup: Create an Customer Managed Policy using the sample policy document in this repository.
+Create an IAM Role and apply the Customer Managed Policy to it.
+If you would like to collect CloudWatch logs from the script, also attach the AWS Managed Policy "AWSLambdaBasicExecutionRole" to the Role.

-2. Create a new AWS Lambda function with the contents of aws-snapper.py.
+2. Lambda setup: Create a new AWS Lambda function with the contents of `aws-snapper.py`.
 Configure the DEFAULTS as appropriate for your environment.

 3. Add a new CloudWatch Schedule Trigger for the Lambda function